Tip Off

 Zoë Dankert is a poet, art critic and audio producer.
 Her poetry has been published in Het Liegend Konijn and nY.
 Her essays, reviews and interviews have appeared in Boekman, De Witte Raaf, Metropolis M and NRC.
 She has created podcast series about graduating from art school, Voor de sprong (2025) and about working conditions in the arts sector, Werktitel (2021-2022).
 In 2025, she was selected for the deBuren writing residency.

-In an intimate collaborative group setting around the dinner table, where everyone can contribute, these guests will spark the conversation by reflecting on their practices and what it means to position yourself as an artist after graduation.
+In an intimate collaborative group setting around the dinner table, with food provided by Le Sud, where everyone can contribute, these guests will spark the conversation by reflecting on their practices and what it means to position yourself as an artist after graduation.
 The conversation will be guided by moderator Isabel Sheridan.
 Together, the group will explore themes of grounding, visibility, vulnerability, and agency as makers entering the field.

 After their introductions, there will be space for broader discussion, where all participants can share their thoughts, introduce their work for feedback, or ask questions about navigating life after graduation.